Foods You Should Never Give Your Dog

 No matter how good you think the guacamole you just made is, don’t offer it to your dog.
 Avocados contain a substance called Persin, which is toxic to dogs and other animals, and could cause vomiting, diarrhea, and worse.

 This is by no means a complete list of human foods that you should never give to your dog.
+For guidance on maintaining your pet’s health and preventing potential dangers, consider ‘Vet Preventive Care’ services.
 Talk to us, your local animal clinic in St. Lucie County, FL to find out about more hazardous foods.